Notre-Dame Cathedral Has Finally Reopened

-After a devastating fire in 2019, the Paris landmark is scheduled to start welcoming visitors once again on December 7, 2024.
+After a devastating fire in 2019, the Paris landmark began welcoming visitors once again on December 7.

 Front view of Notre-Dame de Paris timelapse hyperlapse with a long queue of tourists at the entrance

-Now that much of the restoration work on Notre-Dame is finished, expect long lines again—although a forthcoming booking app aims to cut down waiting times.
+Now that Notre-Dame has reopened, expect long lines again—although the cathedral’s booking app aims to cut down waiting times.

 Photo by saiko3p

-It’s been more than five years since a fire ripped through Notre-Dame cathedral in Paris on April 15, 2019.
-Reconstruction efforts on the 12th-century monument were painstaking, and Notre-Dame finally has an opening date: December 7, 2024.
+A fire ripped through Notre-Dame cathedral in Paris on April 15, 2019, and reconstruction efforts on the 12th-century monument were painstaking.
+But Notre-Dame finally reopened on December 7, 2024.

 How is the restoration work on Notre-Dame progressing?

-In 2023, about 1,000 people worked on Notre-Dame’s restoration in Paris and throughout France.
+More than 1,200 people have worked on Notre-Dame’s restoration in Paris and throughout France.
 In order to rebuild with similar materials and techniques used when the rest of Notre-Dame was built in the 12th century, skilled artisans including quarry workers, carpenters, mortar makers, and master stonecutters were hired.

 The cathedral won’t be 100 percent restored until 2026.
 The apse and sacristy will be finished sometime in 2025, and 2026 will see the installation of new stained glass windows.
 The existing windows, which date to the 19th century, will be moved to a museum, and the new windows will be designed by a contemporary French artist; more than 100 artists submitted their designs and, as of this writing, there are eight finalists, among them Daniel Buren, known for his black and white striped columns in the inner courtyard of the Palais Royal.